michelderu/dse-stargate/README.md

 ```

 ## Configuration changes
 Normally the Cassandra config is located in `/opt/dse/resources/cassandra/conf/cassandra.yaml`.
+The DSE config is located in `/opt/dse/resources/dse/conf/dse.yaml`.
 Docker images provided by DataStax include a startup script that swaps DataStax Enterprise (DSE) configuration files found in the `/config` volume directory with the configuration file in the default location on the container.
 In this docker-compose set up, a volume mapping has been created that allows for local updates to the `cassandra.yaml` to be read by DSE running in the container.

-Because of this, we can change settings, such as *Guardrails*.
+Now that we have control over the configuration, we can change settings such as *Guardrails*.

 ## Test some guardrails
 First create a keyspace: